-“What’s mine is yours” is a heartwarming notion of married life that, yes, can also be applied to life insurance.
-Couples can get a one-and-done life insurance policy — but keep in mind that it’s not always cheaper or the right decision for everyone.
+“What’s mine is yours” is a heartwarming notion of married life that can also be applied to life insurance.
+Couples can get a joint life insurance policy — but keep in mind that it’s not always cheaper or the right decision for everyone.

 Joint life insurance is a single policy that covers two people, meant for married couples.
 It’s similar to traditional life insurance in that you’ll choose your coverage and make a single monthly payment for premiums.
 And it’s available as either a permanent or term policy.

-There are two types of joint life insurance policies: First-to-die and second-to-die.
-While the former is concerned with protecting heirs, the latter can help a surviving spouse maintain their way of life.
+There are two types of joint life insurance policies: First-to-die life insurance is meant to protect your heirs, while second-to-die life insurance helps the surviving spouse maintain their way of life.

 First-to-die life insurance

 After the first partner dies, this policy pays out to the surviving spouse to support them financially once they’re on their own.